andrefazan/andrefazan/README.md

           A Systems Analysis and Development Student
 </h3>
 <h4 align="center">
-                     Currently working as a Backend Sofware Engineer Inter at Ifood
+                     Currently working as a Backend Software Engineer Intern at Ifood
 </h4>